ClimateNode/FPS19/README.md

 ## Intro

-This repository contains the outputs to date of an experimental *pro bono* project being undertaken by Helen Jackson for Flooded People using an LLM to extract information on flood impacts from Local Authority Section 19 reports.
+This repository contains the outputs to date of an experimental *pro bono* project being undertaken by Helen Jackson (Director of [ClimateNode](https://www.climatenode.org)) for Flooded People using an LLM to extract information on flood impacts from Local Authority Section 19 reports.

 It contains two types of outputs: